texttest/website_2/README.md

 Teaching materials for Technical Agile Coaches
 ==============================================

-This repo contains resources for technical agile coaches to use in their work.
-For more information, please read this book [Technical Agile Coaching](https://leanpub.com/techagilecoach) by Emily Bache.
+This repo contains documentation for [TextTest](https://github.com/texttest)

 To test locally: